PyO3/pyo3/guide/src/migration.md

 }
 ```

-Container types that need to create temporary Python references during extraction, for example extracing from a `PyList`, requires a stronger bound.
+Container types that need to create temporary Python references during extraction, for example extracting from a `PyList`, requires a stronger bound.
 For these the `FromPyObjectOwned` trait was introduced.
 It is automatically implemented for any type that implements `FromPyObject` and does not borrow from the input.
 It is intended to be used as a trait bound in these situations.